qiskit-community/qiskit-alt/README.md

 to employ, but are not optional.
 So, a good Julia project requires a certain amount of Julia culture.
 Is it more than that required for a quality Python project?
 I think likely not, but it is an important question.

 * Julia does not (yet) have multiple inheritance.
-More generally, understanding how to best use multiple dispatch, traits, various macro-based embellishements to the type system is perhaps not as mature as the understanding of design in Python.
+More generally, understanding how to best use multiple dispatch, traits, various macro-based embellishments to the type system is perhaps not as mature as the understanding of design in Python.
 However, some of the [most ancient (9 years old), large packages](https://github.com/JuliaStats/Distributions.jl) have weathered the changes relatively well and are still widely used.